What is the ALEKS Online Math Placement Test?

 How many times may I take the ALEKS Online Math Placement Test?

-You will take the ALEKS math placement test and then have the option to work in ALEKS for at a minimum of three hours in the learning modules.
+- You will take the ALEKS math placement test and then have the option to work in ALEKS for at a minimum of five hours in the learning modules.
 After which, you will have access to a second attempt.

 How many questions are on the test?